bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 And of course, in the example of a two-dimensional wall with two-dimensional circles, it's pretty simple to visualize, right?
 You throw the dart and you see okay it's still within the big circle so it should belong to this dot so that is like saying okay here's your typo and this is how you fix it

-Aaron Van Wirdum: 00:25:41

-right

 Sjors Provoost: 00:25:41

-but and in the case of BEC32 the way I think you should imagine it is that instead of a two-dimensional wall you have a 32 dimensional wall and the circles are also Probably 32 dimensional hyper.
+but and in the case of BECH32 the way I think you should imagine it is that instead of a two-dimensional wall you have a 32 dimensional wall and the circles are also Probably 32 dimensional hyper.

 Aaron Van Wirdum: 00:25:53